Take the pledge today to drive smarter and arrive alive

-The trauma and injury coordinator at Scott & White Taylor Hospital, is available to address schools, civic organizations, community groups, churches and businesses in Taylor to help educate and raise awareness about distracted driving.
+The trauma and injury coordinator at Baylor Scott & White Medical Center - Taylor, is available to address schools, civic organizations, community groups, churches and businesses in Taylor to help educate and raise awareness about distracted driving.

 To schedule a presentation, please email Dee Dee Abbott